jesalmandalia/multinational-retail-data-centralisation/README.md

 ## Project Overview

-This project consists of three Python files that facilitate data extraction, cleaning, and database connectivity.
+This project consists of Python files that facilitate data extraction, cleaning, and database connectivity.
 These files are designed to be used together in a data processing pipeline to handle data from various sources, clean it, and store it in a PostgreSQL database.

 There are 2 SQL files which perform various tasks, such as data manipulation, and data type casting, to maintain and analyse the star-based schema in the PostgreSQL database.
 The queries to retrieve up-to-date metrics have also been included.

-## Files
+## Python Files
 ### `database_utils.py`

 This file contains the `DatabaseConnector` class, which provides methods for reading database credentials from a YAML file, initialising a database engine for connecting to PostgreSQL, listing database tables, uploading data to the database, and obtaining the number of stores in each country from the `dim_store_details` table.
 The methods in this class include: